 C. Disputes Between Students and Employees and Between Employees

 1. Disputes between students and employees and between employees may be mediated upon request by the disputing parties.

 2. Employees may request mediation after their department administrator or the employee's immediate administrator has been notified of the issues to be resolved.
 Employees are encouraged to seek mediation before other formal College policies or procedures have been initiated.

 3. Employee requests for mediation should be in writing within five working days following notification of the department administrator or immediate administrator.
 A statement of the issues to be resolved should be attached to the request.
-Employee requests for mediation and supporting documents should be submitted to the Director of Equal Opportunity.
+Employee requests for mediation and supporting documents should be submitted to the Director Institutional Equity.

-4. Requests to mediate disputes between students and employees may be submitted to the Director of Equal Opportunity.
+4. Requests to mediate disputes between students and employees may be submitted to the Director Institutional Equity.

-5. The Director of Equal Opportunity will arrange for the mediation and notify the disputant of the arrangements within five working days following the request.
+5. The Director Institutional Equity will arrange for the mediation and notify the disputant of the arrangements within five working days following the request.